 The Advertiser series has been published by the company since 1869, and celebrated its 150th anniversary in 2019.
 Ownership of the company was transferred to the Trust in 1962.
 The Slough and Windsor Express series, which has been published since 1812, was acquired by the company in 2008.
+The editions merged to become a single print title in 2020, but still maintain separate websites.

 The company's newspapers cover East Berkshire and South Bucks, including the main towns of Maidenhead, Slough and Windsor.
 Both newspapers are mixed distribution, a combination of paid-for and free.
-The Advertiser series has a current (Jan-Dec 2019) audited circulation figure of 12,364 and readership of 28,314 and the Express an audited circulation (Jan-Dec 2019) of 24,121 and readership of 28,463.
-Our websites for all titles currently collectively attract an average of 80,000-90,000 unique users a week.
+The Advertiser has a current (Jan-Dec 2020) audited circulation figure of 8,559 and readership of 18,744 and the Express has an audited circulation (Jan-Dec 2020) of 15,560 and readership of 20,384.
+Our websites for all titles currently collectively attract an average of 50,000-60,000 unique users a week.